We may earn commission from affiliate links →

 Vela Przina Beach is located on the island’s southern coastline, set in a secluded bay, making the waters calm and shallow, ideal for kids.
 Again, there are plenty of cafes and restaurants around, helping you answer those ‘I’m hungry’ moans, and there are plenty of parasols on offer, too, to give you shade in the sometimes very intense summer heat.

 How to get there?
-From Korčula town, you simply jump on the bus, and within 15 minutes, you are on this beautiful sandy beach for the day.
+From Korčula town, you jump on the bus, and within 15 minutes, you are on this beautiful sandy beach for the day.

 Ičina Beach, Vrsi